Cleaner than the original: mAb biosimilar without problematic protease

 "We can use the HCP impurity data for both regulatory filing and marketing material"

 In this project, a biopharma company needed to compare the impurity profile of their mAb biosimilar to that of the originator product.
-Interestingly, SWATH LC-MS analysis identified several host cell proteins (HCPs) in the originator drug product batches, not found in the biosimilar.
+Interestingly, SWATH LC-MS analysis identified several host cell proteins (HCPs) in the originator drug product batches that were not found in the biosimilar.

 The client is a multinational biopharmaceutical company focusing on developing best-in-class biosimilar medicines.
-Their observations showed a difference in drug stability when comparing originator to biosimilar where the latter was more stable.
-The client had a particular interest in investigating the impurity profile to explain the stability differences.
+Their own observations showed a difference in drug stability when comparing the originator to their biosimilar, where the latter was proving to be more stable.
+Therefore, they came to us with a particular interest in investigating the impurity profile to explain the stability differences.

 Why you should look for problematic HCPs

-Therefore, cathepsin is considered potentially problematic, and you should identify and remove it to increase shelf life.
+Therefore, cathepsin is considered potentially problematic, and you should identify and remove it to increase the shelf life of your product.
 Moreover, increased stability is a safety issue and often affects the Cost of Goods Sold (COGS).
 Thus, better stability may result in significant economic savings during the life span of the drug product.

 No problematic HCPs detected in the client’s biosimilar